LikkoKwok/terraform-azure-enterprise-rag-demo/README.md

     - **Transport hardening on app ingress:** The Web App enforces `https_only = true` with `minimum_tls_version = "1.2"`.
     - **Environment isolation for blast-radius control:** Separate backend and variable files support isolated Dev/Prod deployments and states.

-## Recommended Next Security Hardening
+## 🗝Recommended Next Security Hardening
 - Add private endpoint and private DNS integration for Azure AI Search to align with the OpenAI private-access model.
 - Apply App Service access restrictions and disable public ingress when fronted by private networking.
 - Add NSGs/UDRs and centralized diagnostics (Log Analytics + Defender for Cloud) for stronger network governance and auditing.